| |

-The musical traditions from County of Nice: Music introduction - Cross-over Popular songs - Animal songs - Racy songs - Work songs - Political and social songs - Contemporary songs Farandole - Round dances of May - Close couple dances - Characters dances - Circumstance tunes - Carnival tunes Music for children - Sacred & religious music - Christmas carols - Chimes & knells
+The musical traditions from County of Nice: Music introduction - Cross-over Popular songs - Animal songs - Racy songs - Work songs Political, social and satirical songs - Contemporary songs Carnival tunes - Circumstance tunes - Close couple dances - Characters dances - Farandole - Feasts - Round dances of May Music for children Chimes & knells - Sacred & religious music - Christmas carols from County of Nice - Sanctuaries

 1. Circulation of the musical ideas 2.
 Tune Adieu, pauvre Carnaval 3.
-Tunes Li Courdelli, El Desembre congelat, Allons, bergers, partons tous...
+Tunes Li Courdelli (Lei Courdello), El Desembre congelat (La Nit de Nadal), Allons, bergers, partons tous...
 4. Interpenetration of the musical genres (cross-over)

 The circulation of the ideas is not a notion only contemporary: all along centuries, the County participated in the western musical melting pot.
 Like farandole or the monferrina from Piedmont which spread to Brittany, the “timbres” (1) travelled from countries to regions, and also from kinds to kinds.